 1) The most field observations made during the competition

 Bragging rights among some of the most progressive cities in the world are up for grabs.
 Calgary’s biodiversity will be mapped at a scale never documented before.
 Don’t forget about the contributions we make to urban biodiversity research around the world.

-City Nature Challenge 2021 will be the biggest year yet with nearly 400 cities globally participating.
-23 Canadian cities are taking part with five in Alberta!
-View the complete list here.
+City Nature Challenge 2022 will be the biggest year yet with nearly 600 globally participating.
+48 Canadian cities are taking part with four in Alberta!
 Check out the Global iNaturalist project or focus in on the Canadian cities.
 If you’re interesting in learning about how the event has grown since its inception in 2016, check out this page.